-10 miles south of Melbourne Beach rests Sebastian Inlet State Park, a hidden gem along the coast of Florida.
-The inlet itself is man-made and connects the Atlantic Ocean to the Indian River Lagoon, both of which offer various recreational activities for RVers.
+Ten miles south of Melbourne Beach lies Sebastian Inlet State Park, a hidden gem along the coast of Florida.
+Known as the perfect park for visitors who love the beach, the inlet itself is man-made and connects the Atlantic Ocean to the Indian River Lagoon, both of which offer fantastic recreational activities for RVers.
 This pristine park offers something for everyone in the family.
-From bicycling and nature watching, to surfing and boating, you can do it all at Sebastian Inlet State Park.
-Additionally, the park provides the ideal setting for scuba diving, snorkeling, swimming, hiking, fishing, paddling, and of course, camping.
-If you go during the right time of year you may even be able to see turtle nests filled with eggs.
+From bicycling and nature watching to surfing and boating, you can do it all at Sebastian Inlet State Park.
+Additionally, the park provides the ideal setting for scuba diving, snorkeling, swimming, hiking, fishing, paddling, and of course, RV camping.
+If you go during the right time of year you may even be able to see turtle nests filled with eggs- how cool!

 Even during the months of January and February, when most other beaches would be pretty dull, you can still see lots of unique wildlife along Florida's coast, including right whales.
 Right whales are the most endangered whale species, so getting the chance to see them is not an opportunity you want to miss.
 If you are lucky enough to see one make sure you snap a picture because it's not a sight you will want to soon forget.

 Geocaching is pretty common in state parks, but having tours dedicated solely to geocaching is not quite as common and definitely something worth trying out while staying at Sebastian Inlet State Park.
 The GeoTours allow you to get out of the RV and explore the area and find different caches, but not all of them are easy.
 It's a great way to spend an afternoon as a family since it is inexpensive, immersive, and educational.
 Can you find all the caches hidden within the park?